Properties of using Fisher information gain for Bayesian design of experiments: Concluding remarks

 \section{Concluding remarks}

-In this paper it is shown that, for exponential family models the support points of FIG-optimal designs can be found by maximising a function $\phi(\bd)$ over $\mathcal{D}$.
+In this paper it is shown that, for exponential family models the design points of FIG-optimal designs can be found by maximising a function $\phi(\bd)$ over $\mathcal{D}$.
 The advantage is that this significantly simplifies the identification of a FIG-optimal design.
-However, the disadvantage is that if the number of maxima of $\phi(\bd)$ is less than the number of parameters then any FIG-optimal design will be under-supported and lead to parameter redundancy.
-This phenomenon has been demonstrated on a range of models that are frequently used to demonstrate design of experiments methodology.
+However, the disadvantage is that if the number of maxima of $\phi(\bd)$ is less than the number of parameters then all FIG-optimal designs will be under-supported resulting in parameter redundancy and, therefore, a non-identifiable model.
+Furthermore, even when a FIG-optimal design exists that is not under-supported, it can still result in parameter redundancy for (generalised) linear models on the inclusion of higher-order terms.

-The conclusions from the paper are as follows.
-If the experimental aim is accurately represented by Fisher information gain, and a Bayesian analysis pursued post-experiment, then this finding is inconsequential.
-The posterior distribution for $\btheta$ will exist under an under-supported design and a FIG-optimal design maximises expected gain in information as measured by the FIG utility.
-However, if a default utility is to be considered, with the possibility of a non-Bayesian analysis post-experiment, then Fisher information gain should be used with caution to ensure there are sufficient support points and that the model will not be parameter redundant.
+The conclusions from the paper are as follows. \begin{itemize} \item If the experimental aim is accurately represented by Fisher information gain, and a Bayesian analysis pursued post-experiment, then the findings are inconsequential.
+Under a proper prior distribution, the posterior distribution for $\btheta$ will exist for a parameter-redundant model and a FIG-optimal design maximises expected gain in information as measured by the FIG utility. \item However, if a default utility is to be considered, with the possibility of a non-Bayesian analysis post-experiment, then Fisher information gain should be used with caution. \end{itemize}

+In the latter case, it should be verified that the FIG-optimal design does not result in parameter redundancy.
+Alternatively, a different approach to design of experiments whilst still incorporating Fisher information gain could be employed. \cite{prangle_etal_2020} empirically observed some of the disadvantages of FIG-optimal designs explored in this paper.
+To counter this, \cite{prangle_etal_2020} developed a game theoretic approach to design of experiments which is still based on Fisher information gain, but circumvents the disadvantages.